core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 A CoAP pub/sub Broker may register the base URI, which is the REST API entry point for a pub/sub service, with a Resource Directory.
 A pub/sub Client may use an RD to discover a pub/sub Broker.

-A CoAP pub/sub Client may register links {{RFC6690}} with a Resource Directory to enable discovery of created pub/sub topics.
+A CoAP pub/sub Client may register links {{!RFC6690}} with a Resource Directory to enable discovery of created pub/sub topics.
 A pub/sub Client may use an RD to discover pub/sub Topics.
 A client which registers pub/sub Topics with an RD MUST use the context relation (con)
-{{I-D.ietf-core-resource-directory}} to indicate that the context of the registered links is the pub/sub Broker.
+{{?I-D.ietf-core-resource-directory}} to indicate that the context of the registered links is the pub/sub Broker.

 A CoAP pub/sub Broker may alternatively register links to its topics to